Thereatra/inkdrop-pandoc/README.md

 ## Usage

 The plugin adds new export options in the file menu, as well as in the note and notebook context menus.
+Simply click the desired output format and select the file destination.

 | Export using the file menu                 | Export using the note context menu                   | Export using the notebook context menu                   |
 |--------------------------------------------|------------------------------------------------------|----------------------------------------------------------|